-See factsheet 1.9 and salty snacks such as crisps should be given less than once per week.
+See factsheet 1.9 and salty snacks such as crisps should be given only occasionally.

 Additives and sweeteners used in food are all tested for safety.
 However large amounts of sweeteners, often found in drinks, should be avoided if possible.
+Drinks containing sweeteners should be well diluted.

-Eggs that do not have the red lion branding and shellfish should be well cooked as they can cause food poisoning in toddlers if eaten raw or partially cooked.
-Red lion brand eggs are safe to be eaten lightly cooked.
+Eggs and shellfish should be well cooked as they can cause food poisoning in toddlers if eaten raw or partially cooked.

-Large fish that live for many years, such as, swordfish, marlin and shark, may contain high levels of mercury and should be avoided6.
+Large fish that live for many years, such as shark, swordfish and marlin, may contain high levels of mercury and should be avoided6.